Key Takeaways

 Rest periods of 20 minutes or less are compensable working time under 29 C.F.R. § 785.18.
 The employer must pay for them and cannot deduct them from hours worked.

-Bona fide meal periods of 30 minutes or more may be excluded from hours worked under 29 C.F.R. § 785.19 — but only if the employee is completely relieved of all duties for the purpose of eating a regular meal.
+Bona fide meal periods of 30 minutes or more may be excluded from hours worked under 29 C.F.R. § 785.19 - but only if the employee is completely relieved of all duties for the purpose of eating a regular meal.
 The regulation is explicit: the employee must be completely relieved.
-If the employee is required to remain at their workstation, respond to calls, or is interrupted to perform work during the meal period, the break is not bona fide and the entire period is compensable.
+If the employee is required to remain at their workstation, respond to calls, or perform work during the meal period, the break is not bona fide and the time is compensable.

 For nurses working 12-hour shifts, this distinction matters enormously.
 A nurse who works 12 hours with a legitimate 30-minute meal break has 11.5 compensable hours.
 Over three shifts per week, that's 34.5 hours — no overtime.
 But if those meal breaks aren't legitimate because the nurse was never truly relieved of duty, the compensable time jumps to 36 hours per week.
 Add a fourth shift — common with overtime or staffing shortages — and the nurse hits 48 hours, with 8 hours of overtime that the hospital isn't paying because its timekeeping system already deducted 2 "meal breaks" that never happened.